 Brewery tour and dinner at Union-Brauerei

 Another great dining tips is Union-Brauerei.
 It’s a microbrewery that started back in 2015 to produce local beer with a story behind it.
 The same goes for the restaurant.
 Everything is local.
 It’s perhaps not the most traditional German food, but the menu changes from month to month.
-From fish and chip, ribs and hamburgers to Wiener Schnitzel, Bremer Knipp, and vegetarian options.
-One thing is for sure: it’s dishes that goes well with a beer!
+From fish and chips, ribs and hamburgers to Wiener Schnitzel, Bremer Knipp, and vegetarian options.
+One thing is for sure: it’s dishes that go well with a beer!

 Facts about Bremen